ianmurrays/jelly-truck/README.md

 What is working?
 ----------------

-Right now Jelly Truck only supports public channels.
-The web API to publish events isn't working, so you can't really do anything with it just yet.
+Practically all the basic functionality is there, except for most REST API methods (like listing channels and stuff like that).
+Presence and Private channels are supported.
+The last Pusher JS client that's supported is version 1.9, since they introduced [sockjs](https://github.com/sockjs/sockjs-node) (which is not supported by jelly-truck just yet).

+As it is, jelly-truck isn't really scalable since it stores everything in memory.
+Redis as a decoupled database is planned for future releases.

 You can always check out the project's [milestones](https://github.com/ianmurrays/jelly-truck/issues/milestones) to see what's planned and what's already done.

 How can I help?
 ---------------